==> Visiting this review from NZ? Read this article especially kiwi readers <==

 “I sleep on my back and my side.
 Between this mattress and my Ecosa pillow I feel like the most well rested person in the world”

-My Personal Summary
+Final Verdict: My Personal Summary And Recommendation

-- The Ecosa mattress itself is of high quality and seems durable (it looked good as new when we sold it after 18 months of daily use)
+- The Ecosa mattress itself is of high quality and seems durable (it looked good as new when we sold it after 18 months of daily use).

 - The Ecosa mattress is very firm, no matter how you configure it.
 I’d only recommend it to people who really like a firm mattress or are predominantly stomach sleepers.